 The Muscle Movement Fdn. was founded in 2012 by way of Rob DeMasi.
 Rob was a nationally ranked wrestler, starting running back on the football team, and an academic all-state scholar during his career at Saint Mark's High School (Wilmington, DE).
 His accomplishments seemed to highlight an amazing high school career and a promising future, but many were not aware that Rob was fighting a daily battle to stay in the game of life.
 Unfortunately, due to misdiagnoses Rob operated during his high school career with an undiagnosed form of neuromuscular disease.
-From 14-17 years old, Rob experienced periods of double/blurry vision, difficulty walking up stairs, trouble swallowing food, difficulty completing weekly practices, abnormal fatigue and weakness, and difficulty with breathing.
+From 14-17 years old, Rob experienced periods of double and blurry vision, difficulty with walking up the stairs, swallowing food, and breathing.
 Many of these difficult periods resulted in long stays in the nurses office, ambulatory transportation to the hospital, and uncertainty.
 For four years Rob was misdiagnosed with anxiety, depression, panic attacks, and migraines; forced to believe the symptoms that he was experiencing were made up in his head.

 The following week, Rob visited his family practitioner who informed him of his proper diagnosis.
 After four years, he finally received an answer.
 She stated, "Myasthenia gravis, an autoimmune disease that causes extreme muscle fatigue, weakness, and paralysis.
 This is what it has been Rob.
 The whole time..."

 In 2012, Rob created a logo on his computer and started a blog website to help connect individuals living with muscle disease, which he referred to as his fellow “Muscle Champions”.
 He began sharing his story to raise awareness about myasthenia gravis, and additional forms of neuromuscular disease.
 Rob hosted his first event at a local restaurant in 2012, uniting over 100 community members.
-Today, he continues his mission to further the MMF’s mission and dedicates 24/7 to helping empower families affected by muscle disease across America.
+Today, he continues his mission to further the MMF’s mission and dedicates 24/7 to help empower families who are affected by muscle disease.